Modeling Kubernetes at Enterprise Scale

 How cluster models keep environments consistent

-For an enterprise deployment, we need a scalable approach if we're going to run either a pipeline of clusters (e.g. Dev, Staging, Prod) or a large number of clusters (e.g. multiple teams or departments).
+For a Kubernetes enterprise deployment, we need a scalable approach if we're going to run either a pipeline of clusters (e.g. Dev, Staging, Prod) or a large number of clusters (e.g. multiple teams or departments).
 Manual operations reduces consistency and repeatability.

 Everything we do with WKP is focused on a declarative approach that is Kubernetes-centric.

 We begin with a standard cluster definition that can build clusters on multiple backends.
 We use GitOps to do this with a definition file that declares all the capabilities the cluster must have.
 If the user installs the cluster on AWS, then the system translates these requirements into EKS capabilities; and if the user installs the cluster on-premise, it will install a different set of components.

 That's the definition of items below the Kubernetes API.
 But operators commonly want every cluster to be installed with some standard components: for example they might want a specific authorization set-up, or security tools on every cluster.
 At Weaveworks, we call these 'cluster components' and in our product, WKP we define a standard curated set of them that we supply.

 Each cluster component is declared within the cluster definition file and is automatically installed, no matter which backend is used.
 Users can also define their own cluster components, anything that can be installed by Kubernetes, so that a particular organization or team can have their own 'standard cluster' definitions.